noize-e/playruby/README.md

 ## LinksReader / Snippet

-The idea behind this snippet came from the need of finding from a list with hundreds of records, all the ones related to a specific topic.
+The idea behind this snippet came from the need of finding from a list with hundreds of records(_`url | title` string format_), all the ones related to a specific topic.

 For example, given the following list